toml-f/toml-f/README.md

 ## Contributing

-This is a volunteer open source projects and contributions are always welcome.
+This is a volunteer open source project and contributions are always welcome.
 Please, take a moment to read the [contributing guidelines](CONTRIBUTING.md) on how to get involved in TOML-Fortran.